-2.3.9 How are library resources used to augment the teaching- learning process?
+2.3.9 How are library resources used to augment the teaching-learning process?

 - .
 The institution has centralized library.
 The library continues to provide the following current awareness services in order to alert users to latest information of their interest.

 - List of articles of current interest.

 - Useful articles

 - News items

-The catalogues from different publishers are filed.
+- The catalogues from different publishers are filed.
 Heads of departments can order for books from these catalogues.
 The range of subjects represented by the library collection reflects our institution's ever growing zest for newer areas of study and research.
-Some faculty members have their personal collection of large number of books and they share the books and journals with the fellow colleagues, the PG and UG students majority of staff can efficiently use the internet and they liberally share their knowledge of innovative research topics, reviews, methodology, data gathering and information output with the learners.
+Some faculty members have their personal collection of large number of books and they share the books and journals with the fellow colleagues, the PG and UG students majority of staff can efficiently use the internet and they liberally share

+SSR-NAAC

-Students are also encouraged to make use of library services.
+- their knowledge of innovative research topics, reviews, methodology, data gathering and information output with the learners. - Students are also encouraged to make use of library services.
 They are provided with a student library card which enables them to get books issued from the library.
-Students are also taken to the library to instill reading habits among them.

-2.3.10 Does the institution face any challenges in completing the curriculum within the planned time frame and calendar?
-If 'yes', elaborate on the challenges encountered and the institutional approaches to overcome these.
+Students are also taken to the library to instill reading habits among them. - In order to develop reading habit and awareness about economics and business, various newspapers have been subscribed at concessional rates for students which are issued from the library. - 2.3.10 Does the institution face any challenges in completing the curriculum within the planned time frame and calendar?
+If 'yes', elaborate on the challenges encountered and the institutional approaches to overcome these. - .

-.
 Such situations do not normally crop up but in situations when a teacher proceeds on leave due to illness or leave college midway.
-In such exceptional circumstances the college has built internal mechanism where other teachers share the workload and complete the syllabus.

-2.3.11 How does the institute monitor and evaluate the quality of teaching learning?

-.
-The institute through house examinations feedback from students and teachers monitors and evaluates the quality of teaching learning.
+In such exceptional circumstances the college has built internal mechanism where other teachers share the workload and complete the syllabus. - 2.3.11 How does the institute monitor and evaluate the quality of teaching learning? - .
+The institute through house examinations, feedback from students and teachers monitors and evaluates the quality of teaching learning.
 University results also indicate the comparison with College result.